SuperKXT/deployments/README.md

 Add the appropriate tags to the runner (`dev`, `qa`, or `production`)

-When prompted provide the frontend and backend user and repo name
+When prompted provide the repo credentials for each runner

-If on Windows, Start both runners as a windows service

 ---

 Check out the automated scripts here for more information:
 <https://github.com/actions/runner/blob/main/docs/automate.md>